Justin-Shan12345/Analysis-of-Medicare-Data-for-Vascular-Access-in-Hemodialysis-SQL-Tableau/README.md

 > ![image](https://github.com/user-attachments/assets/0ff5b8c8-fc5b-419a-a81b-660fac465865)

-> In terms of total Medicare payments, claims for AV revision procedures (which address complications like stenosis or thrombosis in AVF or AVG to restore hemodialysis access) account for an average of 61.36% of total claims.
+> Among the three main types of vascular access, claims for AV revision procedures (which address complications such as stenosis or thrombosis in AVF or AVG to restore hemodialysis access) represent an average of 61.36% of the total procedures.
+ESRD services have been excluded from this analysis as they do not directly relate to vascular access types.
 This is significantly higher than the second-largest category, CVC insertion, which represents 27.67% and is not exclusively used for hemodialysis.

 > This highlights an unmet clinical need, as AVFs and AVGs, though the preferred options for establishing vascular access, frequently encounter complications requiring corrective procedures.
 This places a considerable burden on patients, who must endure repeated interventions and potential complications, while also straining Medicare, as a significant portion of funds are allocated to these revision procedures.